thedunston/letta-admin/README.md

 Set the result to the value of the "hash" key.
 Then login using the

-**Access the application**: Open your web browser and navigate to `http://localhost:8285` and login using the password set with the script `adminpass.py` script above.
+**Access the application**: Open your web browser and navigate to `http://localhost:8285` and login using the password set with the script `adminpass.py` script above and the user `identity` created with the `Organization` role.

 ## Screenshots